Trump National Golf Club Westchester: Reopening and further events

 In July 2016, during Trump's presidential campaign, his opponent Hillary Clinton released a campaign video of one of the club's architects.
 The architect, Andrew Tesoro, described his dealings with the Trump Organization, where about a dozen employees met him at the finished clubhouse to negotiate reducing his fees.
 They pressured him into sending a reduced bill, of $50,000 instead of $140,000.
 After the organization failed to pay the bill, Tesoro met with Trump who convinced him to accept only $25,000 for his services.
 The Clinton campaign used the story as part of its effort to demonstrate that the Trump Organization harms small businesses.
 Later during Trump's campaign, in September 2016, The Washington Post reported that a 6 ft painting of Trump may be on display at the club.
 Trump had purchased Michael Israel's work for $200,000 in 2007 through his charity, the Donald J. Trump Foundation.
 According to IRS regulations, the painting would have to be used for a charitable purpose, or donated to a charity, however Melania Trump had planned to hang it in the club's boardroom or conference room, and the artist later stated he believed it was at the clubhouse.
 Although the painting was purchased at a charity auction, where half of the Trump Foundation's check went to the charity, in September 2016 an IRS director deemed Trump to have violated IRS rules and President Barack Obama publicly criticized Trump's purchase.
 The golf club was a topic of discussion in 2019, in a trial against the now-defunct Trump Foundation, where the president admitted the foundation had been used to settle legal obligations of the club.

 Current operations

 In 2001, annual membership dues were stated to be $9,000 per member or $12,000 for a family, with an initial deposit of $250,000.
 Before the 2008 recession, initiation fees were $100,000 to $150,000.
-As of late 2015, initiation fees were down to $50,000.
-Around that time, many new members were reportedly not charged an initiation fee or were no longer required by the club to fully pay it within five years.
-Annual dues were $19,400 a year.
+As of 2024, initiation fees were $75,000.
+Annual dues are $28,400 a year.